seathasky/FF14-MAC_ModSupport/README.md

 **STEP 5 - XIVLauncher, Plugins & Steam Account support**:
 ------------------------------------------------------------------------------------------------------------
 <div align="center"><h6>
-Dalamud plugins inside XIVLauncher should work by default if you have patched your Crossover.<br><br>
+Dalamud plugins inside XIVLauncher should work by default if you have patched for XIVLauncher injection.<br><br>
 When Square Enix patches FF14, we usually lose plugin support until Dalamud is updated again.
 This happens on all platiforms.<br><br>
 If you have XIVlauncher specific errors, you can issue track here: https://github.com/goatcorp/FFXIVQuickLauncher <br><br>